HongwenZhang/JVCR-3Dlandmark/README.md

 # Joint Voxel and Coordinate Regression for Accurate 3D Facial Landmark Localization

-This repository includes the PyTorch code for evaluation and visualization of the network described in [Joint Voxel and Coordinate Regression for Accurate 3D Facial Landmark Localization].
+This repository includes the PyTorch code for evaluation and visualization of the network described in [Joint Voxel and Coordinate Regression for Accurate 3D Facial Landmark Localization](https://arxiv.org/abs/1801.09242).

 <p align='center'>
 <img src='imgs/aflwDemo.gif' title='examples for 3D facial landmark localization' style='max-width:600px'></img>